1. Home

 There are several possible reasons why your Ecosystem Benefits might not be populating.
 To ensure they update correctly, follow these steps:

-1. Check that all required data is entered for each tree, including the correct i-Tree species code (see the list of required fields below).
+1. Check that all required data is entered for each tree, including the correct i-Tree species code (see the list of required fields below)

-2. Ecosystem Benefits update every hour, so if you’ve recently added or modified tree attributes, check back later to see if the values are updated.
+2. Ecosystem Benefits update every 15 minutes, so if you’ve recently added or modified tree attributes, check back later to see if the values are updated

 Required Fields: